 See It Through Your Heart

 “IT’S YOUR STORY.
 YOU GET TO TELL IT. “ writer Joyce Maynard states with conviction.
-We are a captive audience, a room of 25 women writers brought together for a 4-day writers retreat, eager to tell our truths in own words. “…Don’t use dead language.” she says emphatically, “show the reader what it’s like to be you.
+We are a captive audience, a room of 25 women writers brought together for a 4-day writers retreat, eager to tell our truths in own words. “…Don’t use dead language.” she says emphatically, show the reader what it’s like to be you.
 Bring them in to feel the moment.”
 The energy in the room rises as this resonates with our group.
-Meanwhile, outside there is a fast-moving storm picking up speed: driving rain pelts the windows, gusty winds thrash tree branches and flicker the lights, plunging us all into momentary darkness.
-Really, who wouldn’t rather be seen than simply heard?
-Perhaps less terrifying, we crave to be understood.
+Meanwhile, outside the room, a storm is picking up speed: driving rain pelts the windows, gusty winds thrash tree branches, and, as if on cue, the lights flicker dramatically, plunging us all into momentary darkness.
+Seated in a circle, we crave to be understood.
 I don’t bother taking notes.
 I am already ripe for the craft of showing not telling.
-My photographs are stories:
+My photographs are my stories:

 Anna is very pregnant as she awkwardly shifts her weight upright from a bed of ferns.
 A single leaf is caught in the tangle of her hair and it’s all I can see.
 I know it will be my favorite from our time together.
 And I wonder if there is a mother out there who recalls the very first time she pointed out a falling leaf to her baby and called it magic.

 Amelia nestles her small frame into a curtain of green foliage while she holds up a fistful of pink dogwoods.
-The petals pop against the emerald underbrush, catching that magic low light and casting jagged shadows across her cheek.
-She’ll crouch, cupping the petals in her hands and they radiate like precious gems, spilling out at her feet.
-The shadows of her hair casting a mirage of vine-like veins along the pale flesh of the insides of her arms.
+The petals pop against the emerald underbrush, catching that magic low light casting jagged shadows across her cheek.
+She’ll crouch, cupping the petals in her hands and they will radiate like precious gems, spilling out at her knees.
+The shadows of her hair casting a mirage of vine-like veins along the pale underside of her arms.
 In another photo, Amelia perches on a fallen tree trunk, her head in the clouds.
 She holds a slight expression of defiance.
 As I peer up I see that she has her whole life ahead of her.
-Printed in black and white, the photographs become the fictional story of a young girl coming of age in the era of whalebone corsets and laced up boots.
-In this imaginary place she has escaped to a secret world she has created.
+Printed in black and white, the photographs become the imaginary story of a young girl coming of age in the era of whalebone corsets and laced-up boots.
 And those clouds, hovering just out of reach overhead, hold her past, present, and future in one frame.

 Bella’s face is obscured by a cascade of white dogwoods.
 It’s the season of their dreamy bloom.
-I met Bella long ago on a summer day.
-She is an infant on her mother’s hip.
+I met Bella long ago on a summer day as an infant on her mother’s hip.
 And in her thick-lashed blue eyes I saw how clearly she looked out into the world and I knew she was special.
-On this particular summer day, nearly twenty years later, I am heavyhearted with the realization I know longer know her and that perhaps, we will forever pass each other as polite acquaintances.
-The melancholy of this moment passes and I see what a sweet, lovely young woman she has become.
-In this photo, hands on hips, shoulders back, I see that she’s still taking in the world but through my lens I couldn’t capture the wonder in her eyes or foresee where they would take her.
-I felt the nostalgia of times long gone catching up, the gentle exhale of letting go, and I knew I had my shot.
+But on this particular summer day, nearly twenty years later, my lens couldn’t quite capture that same wonder.
+But I do see what a sweet, lovely young woman she has become.
+In this photo, hands on hips, shoulders back, I know she is taking on the world and I feel the nostalgia of long-ago catching up, the gentle exhale of letting go, and I knew I had my shot.

-This selection of photos and others will be on display as part of a two-women show titled Human {Island} Nature.
-While my images fit the theme, they also represent the direction I want to take my photography practice - seeing people and things in beautiful light, nestled in shadows, somehow different.
+This selection of photos and others were on display as part of a two-women show titled Human {Island} Nature.
+These images represent the direction I want to take my photography practice - seeing people and things in beautiful light, nestled in shadows, somehow different.
 But more exhilarating to me is knowing that my style is guided by the sparks I feel around my heart the moment the shutter of the camera registers.

 This is the story of my process as a photographer.
 And I know the next chapter will be a good one.